omkar-bhalerao/omkar-bhalerao/README.md

 </ul>

 <h3>🗣️ Fun Fact</h3>
-<p>I think like a marketer, code like an analyst, and forecast like a (not yet but potential/prospective) data scientist.</p>
+<p>I think like a marketer, code like an analyst, and forecast like a (not yet but potential/prospective/aims to be) data scientist.</p>